Hao7un/B2A_Flow_Matching/README.md

 ### Recommended Setup

 - **Develop your real-robot API on top of this repo.** Porting A2A to a different codebase tends to introduce subtle bugs (action normalization, observation alignment, history buffering).
 Staying within this repo and adding a real-robot interface is the path of least resistance.
 - **Robot arm: Franka is recommended.** We have thoroughly validated A2A on Franka and the integration is essentially plug-and-play.
-Other arms are supported in principle, but expect some debugging effort around control interface and action space differences.
+Other arms are supported in principle, but expect some debugging effort around the control interface and others.

 ### Key Implementation Notes

 - **Prefer continuous action signals.** A2A is grounded in the physical continuity of actions, which makes it most effective for tasks dominated by smooth, continuous control signals.
-For discrete or switch-like action dimensions (e.g., binary gripper open/close commands), this continuity prior provides limited benefit — consider handling such dimensions with a separate head or post-processing.
+For discrete or switch-like action dimensions (e.g., binary gripper open/close commands), this continuity prior provides limited benefit.
+Consider handling such dimensions with a separate head or post-processing.

 - **Use *executed* actions as the flow source, not commanded actions.**

   > To enhance closed-loop robustness, the flow source should be the history of **executed** actions inferred from proprioceptive feedback, rather than the actions previously commanded by the policy.
 This accounts for imperfect low-level tracking and prevents compounding errors at deployment time.

 - **Add small Gaussian noise to history actions during training.** This improves robustness and preserves multi-modality of the learned distribution.
-We recommend a standard deviation of **0.02** as a good default — see the `a2a_noise` variant.
+We recommend a standard deviation of **0.02** as a good default.

 ### Troubleshooting

-Real-robot deployment inevitably surfaces setup-specific issues (calibration, latency, action scaling, gripper timing, etc.).
+Real-robot deployment inevitably surfaces setup-specific issues.
 Don't be discouraged if the first few rollouts behave unexpectedly — iterate, log proprioceptive feedback, and compare against your simulation runs.
 Feel free to open an issue if you run into problems we can help with.

 ## License